 How Children Learn Best

-At The Brook we believe in enabling the children to become independent lifelong learners and literacy is central in giving children the tools to achieve this.
+At the Brook Infant School we believe in enabling the children to become independent lifelong learners and literacy is central in giving children the tools to achieve this.
 We want to instil in them a passion for learning and an enthusiasm for speaking and listening, reading and writing in all areas of the curriculum.

 We believe in a strong learning environment and ensure their learning journey is meaningful by building on the child’s own experiences and their interests.
 Our cross-curricula, creative, ‘hands-on’ approach ensures that we accommodate different learning styles, promote inclusion and provide a context in which each individual can explore, enrich and extend their understanding.

 Speaking and listening is at the heart of learning, contributing to the development of social, personal, educational skills.
 At the Brook Infant School we establish a climate in which every child’s talk is valued and seen as an essential vehicle for their learning journey as soon as they start school.
 Children are encouraged to share their own interests with others through bringing achievements and experiences from home into school.
 Through our creative approach with our literacy teaching, children are given many experiences to respond through drama and the spoken word.

 We ensure our children can select their own texts focusing on a wide range of literature from reading schemes and ‘real’ books.
 All children are encouraged to change their books regularly and we work closely with our parents and families to ensure children are supported towards their next stage of reading.
 Children experience reading in school on an individual basis and within a group supported by teachers.
 This ensures that we focus on the skills of reading as well as developing ‘book talk’ focusing on inference and deduction of characters, language and plot.